Activated Carbon Filters

 How long do filters last?
 3-6 months / every ~80 gallons

 Activated carbon pitcher filters (Brita filters and most common filter models) last between three and six months, when used once or twice per day on a regular mains water supply.
 Brita estimates that their pitcher filters will need replacing every four months or so, if you drink around eleven glasses of water per day.
+Take a look at our list of recommended water filter pitchers here >

 How long do filters last?
 2-4 months / every ~100 gallons